Darko Gyabi: Club career

-Having played for Cray Wanderers between the ages of 8 and 11, Gyabi joined Millwall in 2015.
+Having played for Cray Wanderers between the ages of eight and 11, Gyabi joined Millwall in 2015.
 In 2018, Gyabi left to join the academy of Manchester City.
-He played for City's under-21 side in three EFL Trophy games during the 2020-2021 season.
+He played for City's under-21 side in three EFL Trophy games during the 2020–21 season.

 On 4 July 2022, Gyabi joined Leeds United on a four-year contract for a £5 million transfer fee in part of a swap deal involving Kalvin Phillips.
-On 9 November 2022 he made his debut for Leeds in the EFL Cup against Wolverhampton Wanderers.
-The next month saw him make his Premier League debut on 28 December 2022 in the 3-1 defeat to Manchester City as a second-half substitute.
+On 9 November 2022, he made his debut for Leeds in the EFL Cup against Wolverhampton Wanderers.
+The next month saw him make his Premier League debut on 28 December 2022 in the 3–1 defeat to Manchester City as a second-half substitute.

+On 11 January 2024, Gyabi joined fellow Championship club Plymouth Argyle on loan until the end of the 2023–24 season.
+On 26 March 2024, his loan was cut short due to a season ending injury.

+On 2 July 2024, Gyabi returned to Plymouth Argyle for a second, season-long, loan spell. on 21 December he scored his first career goal against Middlesbrough.

+On 1 September 2025, Gyabi signed a three-year contract with Hull City having been allowed to leave Leeds United on a free transfer.
+He made his debut on 13 September, when he came on as an 84th-minute substitute for John Lundstram in the 2–2 away draw against Swansea City.

+On 1 November 2025, Gyabi scored his first goal for Hull City in the 2–0 away victory against Norwich City, when he came on as a 76th-minute substitute and netted in the 87th-minute.